graph-guard/ggproxy-docs/docs/gqt-constraints.md

     $relProdTags: [String!]! = [ "foo", "bar", "baz" ],
     $relProdLike: String! = "Ελλάδα"
 ) {
-    # OK: limit is smaller 10 and after is unrestricted
+    # OK: limit is less than 10 and after is unrestricted
     products(limit: $limit, after: $after) {
         id name
-        relatedProducts(
+        relatedProducts(input: {
-            # OK: like is 12 bytes long, it's smaller 128
+            # OK: like is 12 bytes long, it's less than 128
             like: $relProdLike
-            # OK: tags length is smaller 4
+            # OK: tags length is less than 4
             tags: $relProdTags,
             # OK: type is equal "chocolate"
             type: $relProdType,
-        ) { id name }
+        }) { id name }
     }
 }
 ```